 I want my daughters to remember the true spirit of the season – giving.

-On some Christmases, we would sort through toys and clothes and pack up gently used items to donate.
+Sometimes, we would sort through toys and clothes and pack up gently used items to donate.
 Additionally, we set aside a portion of our holiday budget to contribute to a local charity.

 Whether it's volunteering at a local shelter, donating to a food drive, or sponsoring a family in need, teaching my children the importance of kindness and generosity is a tradition I hold dear.
+More importantly, it's an incredible way to spend time with your family while giving them the tools to becoming better human beings.